Mihryam/Mihryam/README.md

 - 😄 Pronouns: She/Her

-- ⚡ Fun fact: My Heart leaps for joy each time you view my profile
+- ⚡ Fun fact: I have an interest in cognitive psychology and it's intersection with AI

 ---